ShirinNagle/theory-algos-project/README.md

    ### Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?

    ### How difficult is it to find a hash digest beginning with at least twelve zeros?
+   This was a confusing question for me, I needed to investigate what benefit is it to have a hash digest beginning with a least twelve zeros, Bitcoin mining was mentioned in a lecture as a possible way to understand the value of a hash digest beginning with at least twelve zeros.
+Ken Shiriff's blog was mentioned as a good starting point to understand bitcoin and bitcoin mining.

   ## References
   [1] Secure Hash Algorithms; https://en.wikipedia.org/wiki/Secure_Hash_Algorithms